5 Ways to Improve Patient Outcomes at Your Facility

 4. Create Nurse Champions

-In addition, you can create a staff committee dedicated to improving healthcare measures specific to your residence needs.
+In addition, you can create a staff committee dedicated to improving healthcare measures specific to your patients’ needs.
 Enlist a nurse from each unit to become their quality champion, the subject matter expert who provides updates, answers questions, offers guidance, and gathers outcome data.
-By engaging nursing staff through education and inviting them to be a part of the solution, your facility is leveraging your best asset to address patient outcomes.
+By engaging nursing staff through education and inviting them to be a part of the solution, your facility is leveraging your best asset for improving patient outcomes.

-Example: Your nursing champion for infection prevention can consult with the nursing staff caring for residents to review early UTI signs and symptoms and provide important education points for them to reinforce when providing care.
+Example: Your nursing champion for infection prevention can consult with the nursing staff caring for patients to review early UTI signs and symptoms.
+Additionally, they can provide important education points to reinforce when providing care.

 5. Increase Nurse Retention

-Example: The resident will have more consistent care by having the same nursing staff attend to her needs.
-They will immediately catch subtle changes that can signal a UTI and promptly implement an action plan.
+Example: Patients receive more consistent care by having the same nursing staff attend to their needs.
+This allows subtle changes signaling a UTI to be promptly identified and incorporated into an action plan.

 Assembling a top-notch nursing team is essential to providing excellent patient care.
-However, many staffing companies don’t focus on quality measures with their nurses.
-Learn more about improving patient outcomes, retaining key staff, and other important aspects of staffing a healthcare facility by signing up for our free newsletter today.
+Need a hand raising the bar at your facility?
+Learn more about improving care, retaining staff, and other important aspects of staffing a healthcare facility through IntelyCare’s free newsletter.